Anar here...

 See what man bash says:

-An array variable (see Arrays below) containing a list of exit status values from the processes in the most-recently-executed foreground pipeline (which may contain
+PIPESTATUSAn array variable (see Arrays below) containing a list of exit status values from the processes in the most-recently-executed foreground pipeline (which may containonly a single command).

 So, if I apply the solution to my example above I get something like that: